jasmina-dzurlic/Kassemble/README.md

 ## Subtools for visualizing k-mer assemblies (In-development)

 `Kassemble` has subtools to create visualizations of k-mers assemblies.
-These subtools call on the [program] (https://github.com/TGAC/KAT) `KAT` to create graphs to visualize  k-mer / reads in contig assemblies such as comparisons of k-mer coverage, frequency, density, GC content, copy varitation across sequence reads, and shared exclusive content between two datasets.
+These subtools call on the [program](https://github.com/TGAC/KAT) `KAT` to create graphs to visualize  k-mer / reads in contig assemblies such as comparisons of k-mer coverage, frequency, density, GC content, copy varitation across sequence reads, and shared exclusive content between two datasets.

 ##### Spectrum of k-mers
 Visualises the K-mer spectra from contig assembly.
-This tool is designed to plot line graphs of one or more histograms to compare total K-mer counts between samples.
+This subtool is designed to plot line graphs of one or more histograms to compare total K-mer counts between samples.

 ```bash
 # create a histogram of k-mer spectra in a contig assembly